OK – you tried fish oil because it’s good for you.

 4 Tips to reduce fish oil side effects

 Look at the Omega-3 content.
 It should be above 75 or 80% Omega-3.
-Most fish oils sold in retail stores are not pharmaceutical grade.
+Most fish oils sold in retail stores are not ultra-concentrated.
 Retail fish oils are usually only 30% Omega-3.
 The other 70% is miscellaneous fat that is not listed on the product label.
 Some retail fish oil can be as high as 50% Omega-3 but the other 50% is just fat.

 - Start small.
 If you are just starting to take fish oil, take one pill per day.
 After a few weeks, increase dosage to two per day to feel more benefits.
 If your body is not used to fish oil, taking too many pills at once can cause diarrhea.